Zest-studi-o/P01-Allotment-gardens/README.md

 - - -

 ## Testing
-Manual testing was carried as soon as the project started and a list of bugs were identified to tackle.
+Manual testing was carried as soon as the project started and a list of bugs were identified to tackle using exploratory testing techniques.
 Automated testing was carried at a later stage using validators.

 ### W3C Validator